Floogals: Broadcast

-The series premiered in the United States on January 23, 2016 on what was known as Sprout, a specialty television channel owned by Comcast's NBCUniversal.
-Upon the channel's relaunch as Universal Kids on 9 September 2017, the Sprout brand was used as a name of the programming block for preschoolers until 26 January 2018, when the block was renamed Universal Kids preschool.
+The series premiered in the United States on January 23, 2016, on what was known as Sprout, a specialty television channel owned by Comcast's NBCUniversal.
+Upon the channel's relaunch as Universal Kids on September 9, 2017, the Sprout brand was used as a name of the programming block for preschoolers until January 26, 2018, when the block was renamed Universal Kids preschool.
 The series was also shown on NBC's NBC Kids television block until the block's cancellation in September 2016.

-In Canada, the series was broadcast on TVOntario's TVOKids block, and Knowledge Network.
+In Canada, the series was broadcast on TVOntario's TVOKids block, Knowledge Network, and TFO in french canada.

-In the United Kingdom, the Scottish Gaelic version was broadcast on BBC Alba, and the English version later premiered on Channel 5's Milkshake! block in July 2017.
+In the United Kingdom, the Scottish Gaelic version was broadcast on BBC Alba, and the English version was later broadcast on Channel 5's Milkshake! block in July 2017.

 In Australia, the series was broadcast on ABC2's ABC Kids block.

 In Ireland, the series was broadcast on RTÉ and 3Kids.

 In South Africa, the series was broadcast on eToonz.

 In Arab countries, the series was broadcast on MBC 3.

 In German, the series was broadcast on Super RTL.

 In France, the series was broadcast on Piwi+.